Terry Heffernan

-Terence Michael "Terry" Heffernan (3 February 1952 – 13 March 2010) was a New Zealand politician who stood for Parliament on eight separate occasions.
+Terence Michael Heffernan (3 February 1952 – 13 March 2010) was a New Zealand politician who stood for Parliament on eight separate occasions.
 Heffernan was originally a member of the Social Credit Party before joining the New Zealand First Party and later, the New Zealand National Party.

 Early years

 He was born in Oamaru and attended St Bede's College in Christchurch.
 He obtained a degree in history and economics at the University of Canterbury after starting an accounting degree.
 He taught at Christchurch Boys' High School and Xavier College, but with a passion for politics became a parliamentary researcher for Bruce Beetham and then Winston Peters.
 He admired 1930s Labour politicians Savage and Lee.

 Political activities

 Originally a stalwart of the Social Credit Party, he represented them in the 1979 Christchurch Central by-election and came second; Labour's Geoffrey Palmer won the seat.

 Heffernan stood in the Wanganui electorate in five general elections: